 Within the mappings tab, we must configure the Source, target Connections, and some common properties.
 First, configure the source connections by clicking on the Dimproducts source in the Sources folder.

 Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser.
 This window helps configure the source connections (creating new, modifying, etc.).

 Here, we use the Connection variable we created in our previous step, i.e., $Source.

 Now, let us configure the target connections by clicking on the Target_Dimproducts present in the Targets folder.

 Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser.
 Here, we are using the Connection variable we created in our previous step, i.e., $Target.

 TIP: You can also select the Use Object option and select the Database name also.

-Within the Target properties, we have to configure two common properties and they are:
+Within the Target properties, we have to configure two common properties, and they are:

-Once you finished creating the Informatica session task, we have to Link the workflow with the Session Task.
+Once you have finished creating the Informatica session task, we have to Link the workflow with the Session Task.